bayronpuac/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+    DOM (the document object model) is a representation of the HTML that makes up a web page.

 2. What is an event?

+    An event is when something "happens" on a page -- mostly when the user interacts with my page in some way.

 3. What is an event listener?

+    Event listeners are functions that perform an action when an event they're "listening for" happens.

 4. Why would we convert a NodeList into an Array?

+    Because NodeLists don't have many of the Array-like properties (`forEach`, `map`, `slice` etc) and we can't use methods on them.

 5. What is a component?

+    A component is a HTML, CSS, and JavaScript used collectively for the purpose of making reusable custom elements.
+A dopdown menu is a component.

 ### Git Set up